-ODD is a condition in which a child displays an ongoing pattern of uncooperative, defiant, hostile, and annoying behavior toward people in authority.
+ODD is a condition in which a child displays an ongoing pattern of an angry or irritable mood, defiant or argumentative behavior, and vindictiveness toward people in authority.
 The child's behavior often disrupts the child's normal daily activities, including activities within the family and at school.

 Actively refusing to comply with requests and rules

 Deliberately trying to annoy or upset others, or being easily annoyed by others

 In addition, many children with ODD are moody, easily frustrated, and have a low self-esteem.
 They also sometimes may abuse drugs and alcohol.

 The exact cause of ODD is not known, but it is believed that a combination of biological, genetic, and environmental factors may contribute to the condition.